 Extended Project Qualification (EPQ)

-Qualifications needed: Teacher recommendation and positive learning behaviours across all subjects in Year 12.
-Students will write a letter of application, proposing a broad area of study by Term 4 in Year 12.
+Qualifications needed: Positive learning behaviours across all subjects in Year 12.
+Students will write a letter of application, proposing a broad area of study by Term 4 in Year 12. [updated May 2020]

 Course content: The EPQ is an opportunity for students to produce an extended piece of work of their own choice, with guidance from staff, which is assessed at school and then moderated by the exam board.
 This could be in the subject area the student wishes to study at university but that is not part of their school curriculum (e.g. Medicine), or simply an area of personal interest unrelated to their other studies.
 An EPQ is a unique and exciting opportunity for students to manage their own learning.
 It is worth the same UCAS points as half an A level.
 In addition, an increasing number of universities, including King’s College, Southampton, Bath, Leeds, Sheffield, Birmingham and Liverpool, will make an alternative offer including the EPQ, for example in addition to the published AAB entry requirements offer, they will also offer ABB + A in EPQ.

-- A written report of 5000 words e.g. extended essay, investigation of a hypothesis, or an academic report
+- Either a written report of 5,000 words e.g. extended essay, investigation of a hypothesis, or an academic report

-- Or, a written report of at least 1000 words together with an artefact such as a video, model, performance, script, short story.
+- Or a written report of at least 1,000 words, together with an artefact such as a video, model, performance, script or short story.

 The student will also keep a project log and will present the completed project to other students and staff, evaluating the process and responding to a Q&A session to a non-expert audience.